cloudmesh/technologies/chapters/tech/rasdaman.md

 Any user or system partitioning can be generated.
 Tiles form the unit of disk access.
 The tiling pattern is adjusted to the query access patterns; several tiling strategies assist in establishing a well-performing tiling.
 A geo index is employed to quickly determine the tiles affected by a query.
 Sometimes the tiles are compressed using various algorithms such as lossless and lossy (wavelet) algorithms.
 Both tiling strategy and compression comprise database tuning parameters.
-Tiles and tile index are stored as BLOBs in a relational database which also holds the data dictionary needed by rasdaman’s dynamic type system.
+Tiles and tile index are stored as BLOBs in a relational database which also holds the data dictionary needed by rasdaman s dynamic type system.
 Adapters are available for several relational systems, among them open-source PostgreSQL.
 For arrays larger than disk space, hierarchical storage management (HSM) support has been developed[1].
 },
   groups   = {fa18},